forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

 1. In the new window, from the Explorer view, open an Apex class or trigger that you want to set breakpoints in.
 1. To set a breakpoint, click the gutter to the left of the line numbers.
 1. Switch to the Debug view.
-1. To launch the Apex Debugger, click the play icon next to the launch configuration dropdown menu.
+1. To launch Apex Debugger, click the play icon next to the launch configuration dropdown menu.

 ### Debug Your Subscriber’s Org

 With one noteworthy exception, debugging a subscriber’s org works the same way that debugging other orgs does.
 The exception: You can’t break on Apex events triggered by other users in the org.
 Only the Login As user can trigger Apex breakpoint hit events.

-See the rest of this README for information about the Apex Debugger.
+See the rest of this README for information about Apex Debugger.
 For general information about debugging in VS Code, see [Debugging](https://code.visualstudio.com/docs/editor/debugging) in the Visual Studio Code docs.

 ### Renew a Debugging Session